 Montalivet is an underdeveloped area of Aquitaine, in France.
 It is surrounded by forests and marshes.

-The beach itself is wide and 12 km (7.5 mi) long, so even during the summer, there is plenty of room for everyone.
+The beach itself is wide and 7.5 mi (12 km) long, so even during the summer, there is plenty of room for everyone.
 People walk or jog while others play volleyball, soccer, surf, sail, or swim.
-During low tide the ocean, it is ideal for swimming.
+During low tide, the ocean is ideal for swimming.
 And if anything goes wrong, the lifeguards are there to help.